-No transcript will be issued for a student who has an outstanding or deferred balance.
-Diplomas of graduating students will be withheld until all bills are paid.
+No transcript (official or unofficial) will be issued for a student who has an outstanding balance.
+Diplomas of graduating students will not be released until all indebtedness to the university is cleared.

 Activities and Recreation Fees

 The required student activities and recreation fees entitle degree-seeking students to use the facilities of Sarratt Student Center and the Vanderbilt Recreation and Wellness Center.
 The fees also cover admission to certain social and cultural events and subscriptions to certain campus publications.
 The activities fee for graduate students also includes funding for activities sponsored by the Graduate Student Council.
 Specific information on these fees is published annually in the Student Handbook.
 By payment of an additional fee, students and their spouses may use their identification cards for admission to athletic events.